MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 Finally, we can save the the corresponding labels to disk by pressing :guilabel:`Save candidates`.
 Select a folder and write the candidate to disk.
 The folder will contain several files:

-- :file:`cluster_targets.temb`: This file you will use in the next steps.
+- :file:`cluster_targets.temb`: This is the file you will use in the next steps.
 It contains the medoid embedding for each cluster.
 - :file:`embeddings_CLUSTER_LABEL.temb`: One file per cluster.
-It contains all embeddings that are part of this cluster.
+It contains all the embeddings that are part of that cluster.
-- :file:`medoid_CLUSTER_LABEL.coords`: The coordinates of the cluster center (medoid).
-It the same what you get when you click :guilabel:`Show target`
+- :file:`medoid_CLUSTER_LABEL.coords`: The coordinates of the cluster centre (medoid).
+This is the same as what you get when you click on :guilabel:`Show target`

 .. admonition:: **Check out the video demo of selecting clusters**